 - Irregular heartbeat

-When does overdose occur?
-Why do some people have the ability to drink so much more alcohol than others while remaining coherent?
-It all comes down to blood alcohol concentration or BAC.
-This is the numeric figure that represents the amount of alcohol in a person’s bloodstream.
-Breath alcohol concentration expresses the amount of alcohol present on a person’s breath.
+When does alcohol overdose occur, and why do some people have the ability to drink much more than others and stay coherent?
+It all comes down to blood alcohol concentration, or BAC.
+This numeric figure represents the amount of alcohol in a person’s bloodstream.
+Breath alcohol concentration expresses the amount of alcohol present in a person’s breath.

 Technically, BAC represents the weight of ethanol in the blood.
 This is expressed in grams using about 100 milliliters of blood.
-When too much alcohol enters the bloodstream at a rapid rate, it creates an increased risk of overdose when the brain and body can’t handle that amount and begin to shut down.
-The National Institutes of Health, and most state laws, indicate that when a BAC rises to 0.08 percent or higher, there is a heightened risk for alcohol overdose and impairment to occur.
+When too much alcohol enters the bloodstream at a rapid rate, it creates an increased risk of overdose because the brain and body can’t handle that amount and begin to shut down.
+The National Institutes of Health, and most state laws, indicate what alcohol poisoning BAC puts a person at risk.
+That risk is most prevalent beginning at 0.08% BAC and increases from there.

 - Four drinks consumed by an average-sized woman